 Revenue from the levy would be deposited in a dedicated City fund and audited annually, to ensure the revenue is only used for the purposes allowed under this measure.
 An oversight committee will review levy expenditures and provide annual reports.
-Committee meetings will be open to the public.

-This measure provides a dedicated funding source to maintain and restore Parks, Recreation, Library, and Center 50+ services, while freeing up existing funds for Police, Fire, and Emergency Response.
+This measure provides a dedicated funding source to maintain and restore Parks, Recreation, Library, and Center 50+ services, while freeing up existing funds for Police, Fire, and Emergency

+Response.
 Without additional revenue, all City services may continue to be reduced due to budget constraints.